ApoorvaGithubAmargol/esp32_beginner/README.md

 # esp32_beginner
 This repository consist of the beginner Embedded system projects related to ESP 32.
+The codes were coded in Arduino IDE.

 Ultasonic sensor run using ESP32: